-Bring or mail to the Core Writing office a portfolio containing three or four essays you've written in the past year.
-Submit clean, unmarked, ungraded, polished essays that you wrote on your own (no group papers).
+Bring or mail to the Core Writing Program office a portfolio containing three or four essays you've written in the past year.
+Submit clean, unmarked, ungraded, polished essays.
 Graded or marked papers will not be evaluated.
 ONLY hard copies will be accepted.
 Electronic submissions will not be accepted.
 It is prudent to send copies and keep your originals as portfolios will NOT be returned.

 Enclose a cover letter that includes the following:

 a) Your full name, address, phone number, and an email address we can use to reach you.

 b) Your student ID (NSHE) number.
 Do NOT include your social security number.